 What is Keratosis Pilaris?

-Often termed ‘chicken skin’, keratosis pilaris is a harmless, non-contagious skin condition that causes tiny, rough bumps on the skin.
-These bumps are often light-coloured, sometimes red but they don’t itch or hurt.
+Often termed ‘chicken skin’, keratosis pilaris is a harmless, non contagious skin condition that causes tiny, rough bumps on the skin.
+These bumps are often light coloured, sometimes red but they don’t itch or hurt.
 They usually appear on the upper arms and thighs.
 However, it can affect other parts of the body like the buttocks, chest, back, forearms, lower legs, groin, armpits and even the face.
 Technically, keratosis pilaris can appear anywhere on the body, except for the palms of the hands and the soles of the feet, since these areas don’t have hair follicles.
-It is typically hard to get rid of keratosis pilaris but there are many good options to improve its appearance.
+It is usually hard to get rid of keratosis pilaris but there are many good options to improve its appearance.

 What Causes Keratosis Pilaris?